-^{}Agricultural Institute, Centre for Agricultural Research, Martonvásár, Hungary health.
+It has been suggested that this intensive selection may have two consequences for human nutrition and health.
 Firstly, that selection for high starch and gluten proteins has resulted in reduced contents of other grain components that contribute to diet and health (including non-gluten proteins, minerals, vitamins and beneficial phytochemicals).
-Secondly, that increases in the content of gluten and changes in gluten protein composition may have contributed to increases in adverse reactions to the consumption of wheat-based foods (Morris & Sands 2006).
+Secondly, that increases in the content of gluten and changes in gluten protein composition may have contributed to increases in adverse reactions to the consumption of wheat-based foods (Morris & Sands, 2006).

-There is clear evidence that the concentrations of most mineral micronutrients, including iron, zinc and magnesium but not calcium, have decreased in the grain of modern wheats, particularly since the introduction of short types in the 1970s (Fan et al. 2008; Murphy et al. 2008).
-However, the effect on selenium is less clear, with Murphy et al. (2008) reporting a decrease and Fan et al. (2007) no significant change, with differences resulting from variation in sulphur inputs.
-The grain accounts for a higher proportion of the total biomass in these wheats, resulting in higher yields.
-Hence, the decreased concentrations of minerals may be partially due to 'yield dilution' (i.e. to increased starch accumulation).
-However, decreases in mineral concentrations are also observed under growth conditions in which the yield is not increased (Fan et al. 2008) suggesting that the dwarfing genes used to reduce plant height may have other effects.
-We have discussed strategies to increase the concentrations of iron and zinc (the two most important micronutrients which limit human health) in wheat grain in a previous article in this journal (Balk et al. 2019) and readers are referred to this for a detailed discussion.
+There is clear evidence that the concentrations of most mineral micronutrients, including iron, zinc and magnesium but not calcium, have decreased in the grain of modern wheats, particularly since the introduction of short types in the 1970s (Fan et al. 2008; Murphy et al.

+2008).
+However, the effect on selenium is less clear, with Murphy et al (2008) reporting a 73 decrease and Fan et al (2007) no significant change, with differences resulting from variation 74 75 in sulphur inputs.
+The grain accounts for a higher proportion of the total biomass in these 76 wheats, resulting in higher yields.
+Hence, the decreased concentrations of minerals may be 77 partially due to "yield dilution" (i.e. to increased starch accumulation).
+However, decreases in 78 mineral concentrations are also observed under growth conditions in which the yield is not 79 increased (Fan et al. 2008) suggesting that the dwarfing genes used to reduce plant height 80 may have other effects.
+We have discussed strategies to increase the concentrations of iron 81 and zinc (the two most important micronutrients which limit human health) in wheat grain in 82 a previous article in this journal (Balk et al. 2019) and readers are referred to this for a detailed discussion.
+83